ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'num', which encodes the version number of the current group keying material.

-* 'pub\_keys', which encodes the list of authentication credentials of the selected group members.
+* 'creds', which encodes the list of authentication credentials of the selected group members.

 * 'peer\_roles', which encodes the role (or CBOR array of roles) that each of the selected group members has in the group.